About imgi

 How it works

 Add your two images, label the sides if you want, give it a title, create it.
 You get a permanent link like imgi.co/c/AbC123 that opens on phones and desktops with nothing to install.
-From there you can also host a single image, drop a live slider into your own blog or docs with one line, load up to ten images into a single comparison, or export the whole thing as a GIF, MP4, or WebP for the places a live slider can't reach, like a Discord message or a README.
+From there you can drop a live slider into your own blog or docs with one line, or load up to ten images into a single comparison and let viewers switch any pair into the slider.

 What we care about